ivankoma/Paralelni_sistemi/OpenMP/README.md

 ## Threadprivate Data and How to Support Libraries

 Makes global data private to a thread.
+`threadprivate` copies of the designated global variables and common blocks will be made.
+Initial data is undefined, unless `copyin` is used.
+The number of threads has to remain the same for all the parallel regions (i.e. no dynamic threads).

 ```c
 int counter = 0;